dynamsoft-docs/capture-vision-docs/enums/core/corner-type.md

    CT_T_INTERSECTED = 1,
    /** The corner is formed by two cross intersecting line segments. */ CT_CROSS_INTERSECTED = 2,
-   /** The two line segments are not intersected but they definitly consist a corner. */ CT_NOT_INTERSECTED = 3
+   /** The two line segments are not intersected but they definitely consist a corner. */ CT_NOT_INTERSECTED = 3
 }
 ```